In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is libido.

 The term libido was first popularized by Sigmund Freud, who described it as “the energy, regarded as a quantitative magnitude… of those instincts which have to do with all that may be comprised under the word ‘love’.”
 He considered it to be an innate instinct, much like hunger, that is part of the id.

 According to Carl Jung, the libido “denotes a desire or impulse which is unchecked by any kind of authority, moral or otherwise.
 Libido is appetite in its natural state.
 From the genetic point of view it is bodily needs like hunger, thirst, sleep, and sex, and emotional states or affects, which constitute the essence of libido.”

-There is a diagnosis in the DSM called hypoactive sexual desire disorder, involving a lack of sex drive that causes clinically significant distress.
+The DSM-5 includes hypoactive sexual desire disorder as a diagnosis; it involves a lack of sex drive that causes clinically significant distress.
 It’s a bit of a controversial disorder because simply having a low sex drive is not necessarily pathological.
-Then you have asexuality as a sexual orientation, which involves a lack of sexual attraction to others, which may overlap with low libido but is not the same thing.
+Then you have asexuality as a sexual orientation, which involves a lack of sexual attraction to others, which may overlap with low libido but isn’t the same thing.

-Drugs like Viagra that are used for erectile dysfunction don’t work by affecting libido.
+Erectile dysfunction drugs like Viagra don’t work by promoting arousal.
 Instead, they promote vasodilation to allow the rush of blood that produces an erection.
 The signal still needs to come from the brain to get it up; without that, Viagra isn’t going to do much.

 I haven’t had sex for several years.
-I have a low level of libido that masturbation takes care of just fine.
-I used to have a stronger sex drive when I was younger, but depression has deflated that.
+I’ve got a low sex drive that masturbation takes care of just fine.
+My sex drive was stronger when I was younger, but depression has deflated that.
 Mostly now I just don’t care.
 If I never have sex again I’d be fine with that.

-Has your libido changed over time or been affected by illness?
+Has your libido changed over time or due to illness?

 Source: Wikipedia: Libido